PhoebeIvana/cloud20-uas/README.md

 ### 4️.
 Network

 #### Physical Network (Default)
-The physical network setting is left at its default configuration because no custom physical layout or hardware-specific settings are required for this setup.
+Since this solution does not require a custom physical layout or hardware-specific settings, the physical network setting is kept at its default configuration.

 ![Image](https://github.com/user-attachments/assets/8a7a5ab0-3cc1-4336-94ec-8de48b497716)

 #### Public Traffic
-Public traffic settings define how external (public) network access is handled.
+The way external (public) network access is managed is determined by the public traffic settings.

 ![Image](https://github.com/user-attachments/assets/84bad439-e77e-429f-a55d-0de6d39d3b3f)